PaprikaChen/cs283-f24-assignments/HelloUnity/README.md

   - The letter UI can be hidden using the same controls.
 - **Scripts**:
   - [`LetterUI.cs`](Assets/Scripts/LetterUI.cs): Handles letter display toggling.
-  - [`ShowSendLetterButton.cs`](Assets/Scripts/ShowSendLetterButton.cs): Displays the button when the player is near the mailbox.

 ---